HamBrick327/Grooby/README.md

 This bot is quite scuffed and breaks at some of the weirdest times.

 This bot downloads music and adds it to the ./queue directory, which is not part of this repo

+main.py assumes you have python3 set as a system path for running your python executable, if it isn't adjust accordingly because I am lazy and don't want to have to detect the python installation for every computer.
+That and you probably wouldn't want me automatically looking through your system files.

 ## testing changes is for losers